Godolphin (racing): Activities

 In 2013, stable jockey Frankie Dettori departed the organisation.
 In the same year, the British Horseracing Authority disclosed that Godolphin employee Mahmood Al Zarooni (who had joined Godolphin as a trainer a few years earlier) had been charged with doping after 15 Godolphin horses he was training had tested positive for anabolic steroids.
 Sheikh Mohammed declared he was "appalled and angered" and would 'lock down' the stables with 'immediate effect'.
 Al Zarooni was quickly dismissed, and all 15 horses were later cleared to race.
+Previously, in 2009, Sheikh Mohammed's son, Hamdan bin Mohammed Al Maktoum, was banned from competition for 10 months after one of his horses was competing while on a steroid.

 Godolphin commissioned an independent inquiry into Al Zarooni's activities, and subsequently a major reorganisation took place within Godolphin's UK operations On account of the scale of Godolphin's operations, and as doping activity is generally extremely rare in flat horse racing (robust anti-doping procedures mean detection is highly probable), the incident was described by The Economist as "the biggest doping scandal in racing history".

 In late 2014, it was announced that Godolphin is to have a permanent presence in Australia.
 William Buick and James Doyle were appointed stable jockeys in early 2015, joining Mickael Barzalona, who joined the team in March 2012, and is Godolphin's retained rider in France.

 In September 2016, Saeed bin Suroor reached a landmark 2,000 winners worldwide when Sky Hunter won the Listed Foundation Stakes at Goodwood.

 From Saturday, 17 March 2018, all horses currently racing in the JRA in the name of His Highness Sheikh Mohammed bin Rashid Al Maktoum, will race in the name of Godolphin.
 The racing silks carried in Japan will change to royal blue with a lighter blue band on the sleeve.

 In October 2023, James Doyle announced that he would be leaving Godolphin to become the retained jockey at Wathnan Racing.

 Godolphin won the Thoroughbred Owners and Breeders Association awards for National Breeder of the Year and National Owner of the Year in 2023.